hashgraph/hedera-improvement-proposal/hip-0000-registry-contract-for-naming-services.md

 c.	**UTools:** This smart contract empowers the suite with a handful of utility functions like substring and all.

-d.	**AToZRegistry:** This solidity file is responsible for creating a hierarchical alphabetical order of smart contracts
+d.	**AToZRegistry:** This solidity file is responsible for creating an alphabetical order of smart contracts

 e. **Exposed Functionalities and Functions** (may not be in the order)